 Content is king, but engagement rules.
-Engaging people with brand content is priority number one for marketers on Facebook.
+Engaging people with brand content is priority number one for social media marketers on Facebook.

 Facebook isn’t a network for syndication, it’s a network built for engagement, and recent feature additions show that’s still the focus.
 The ability to reply to others’ comments, click on hashtags, and search the web were all designed to keep users on-site and discovering new content to engage with.

 So how do you measure positive engagement with brand posts?

 What Does Post Engagement Mean to You?

 Engagement with your posts not only reflects your brand’s ability to capture users’ attention and create a connection with your content, but it also determines how many people see your posts.

 When users engage, the actions they take appear in their timeline, making their connection with your brand visible to their friends, which contributes to awareness for your brand.